kimutaimeshack/FarewayStreetFood/readme.md

 PROJECT Description

 This web project was created using basically html and css.
 The project is a bout the StreetFood website.
 It has the following parts which are Home ,About the site, Menu, Street Food , Catering,  Reservation,  Gallery and Contact.
 Here is the live link of the project:

 THE PROJECT SCREENSHOOT :

-PROJECT SETUP INSTRUCTIONS
+PROJECT SETUP INSTRUCTIONS:
-1. Tools necessaary are browser and code editor
+1. Tools necessary are browser and code editor
 2. Download the project
 3. Open project in browser to view the project by adding the path of project as a link from its location
 4. Open the project in code editor to modify